brayo-pip/who-is-around/README.md

 # who-is-around
 A script to determine the wifi devices that are broadcasting their SSIDs.
+Currently only works with Linux based Operating Systems.